Family: McPherson man dies waiting for ICU bed

 Van Pelt died waiting three days for a bed in the ICU as unvaccinated patients overwhelmed ICU rooms across the state, his family said.
 Kansas hospitals reached out to 20 states, trying to find just one available ICU bed.
 But there wasn’t a single ICU bed open and emergency rooms were full.

-“The family will never know if having an open hospital bed or open neuro ICU beds, specifically in any of the 20 states, could have found urgent care,” Homer said.
+“The family will never know if having an open hospital bed or open neuro ICU beds, specifically in any of the 20 states, could have found urgent care,” Hamer said.
 “They’ll never know if that could have kept him here.
 And that’s something that’s extra hard for them to carry right now.”

 By the time St. Francis hospital in Wichita had an ICU bed open for Van Pelt, it was too late, his family says.